Introducing our Snowflake Data Cloud Native Application: AI-Driven Data Quality built into SQL statements! Learn More

 Provide your API key to track your usage

-Step 2 - Choose your data source, either a database or file type.
+Step 2 - Choose your data source

 Select the data source type of the data that you want to analyze.